jan4843/janv.it/_posts/2018-05-01-openvpn-lan-only.md

 ---
 title: Route only local IPs with OpenVPN
-description: Access your home network without forwarding all internet traffic
 ---

 At home I’ve a Raspberry Pi set up with OpenVPN to access my devices at home without exposing them directly to the internet with port forwarding.